All About Roll-in Showers

 What is a Roll-in Shower?

-Roll-in showers are designed for people to directly roll into the shower using a shower wheelchair.
+Roll-in showers, also called barrier-free showers, are designed for people to directly roll into the shower using a shower wheelchair.
 The shower should be large enough for the wheelchair to maneuver within the stall.
 Most roll-in showers have bevelled thresholds about 0.5″ high to allow the wheelchair to roll over.
 Many roll-in showers can be retrofitted into exiting bathtub areas.

 Most roll-in showers are made from fiberglass with polyester gelcoat or acrylic that cover the walls and tub.
 Polyester gelcoats are sprayed onto a mold and cured creating very uniform and consistent thickness throughout the shower.
 Acrylic sheets are heated and vacuum-formed to a mold.
 Material gets thinner where the acrylic is stretched out more, and may also lose shape due to heat.
 Roll-in showers usually come with full plywood backing so no dry wall is required behind the shower, and accessories may be installed where the user needs them, and not just where the wall studs are.

 Roll-in showers come in one, three or five pieces.
 There are no seams in one-piece roll-in showers but they must be able to fit inside the home for installation.
 Three or five piece showers are easier to handle, and the pieces fit together to make the shower leak-proof.

 Grab bars in most roll-in showers are installed horizontally on every wall, but they can also be installed vertically or at an angle to aid the user.